The Process of Collecting and Presenting Evidence in a Grand Jury

 They relay information

 When it comes to presenting the evidence, the prosecutor outlines the case in detail to the jurors.
-In relaying this information, they will always cover three important aspects of the case, which are:
+In relaying this information, the prosecutor will always cover three important aspects of the case, which are:

 Grand jury proceedings

-It is important to note that per the Fifth Amendment, they can decline to testify and cannot be forced to incriminate themselves.
-Should they choose to testify, they subsequently waive that right.
+It is important to note that per the Fifth Amendment, the accused can decline to testify and cannot be forced to incriminate him/herself.
+However, if the accused agrees to testify, he/she waives his Fifth Amendment rights entirely.

-After hearing testimony from the prosecutor and potential witness statements, the grand jury consolidates and discusses privately to determine whether there is sufficient evidence to issue an indictment.
+After hearing testimony from the prosecutor and potential witness statements, the grand jury meets privately to determine whether there is sufficient evidence to issue an indictment.
 In federal cases, at least 12 jurors must vote in favor of an indictment.
 For state cases, the requirements for voting majorities vary.

 An indictment is a formal document which is prepared by the prosecutor to charge the suspect with a felony.
-It is also known as a «true bill».
-If the jury does not find that there is probable cause to charge the subject, then the decision is known as «no bill».
+It is also known as a “true bill.”
+If the jury does not find that there is probable cause to charge the subject, then the decision is known as “no true bill.”

 Are grand juries always used in every case?

-No, grand juries are not always used in all criminal cases.
+No, grand juries are not used in all criminal cases.
 In many states, prosecutors decide whether they want to use a grand jury for the criminal case or not.
-That being said, the federal government requires grand juries for federal felonies, while many U.S. states have an alternative process.
-For example, in states like California, a prosecutor can choose between securing a grand jury indictment or holding a preliminary hearing.
+Under the federal rules, a grand jury indictment is required for all felonies, which are defined as crimes punishable by more than one year of incarceration.
+However, in states like California and Missouri, a prosecutor can choose between securing a grand jury indictment or holding a preliminary hearing.

 What is the difference between a grand jury and a preliminary hearing?